borislavr/qubership-env-checker/docs/GitIntegrationDocumentation.md

 DEBUG: Full Git repository URL: https://git.example.com/repo.git
 ```

-**Note**: The legacy bash script is maintained for backward compatibility only.
+**Note**: The legacy Bash script is maintained for backward compatibility only.
 New implementations should use the Python script with environment variables.

 **Kubernetes/Helm Configuration:**